Cerealkillerway/versionUpdater/README.md

 *You'll get a warning if the file list is empty (because none of default files and added files exist in the current folder).*

-**It will also try to understand your package name and current version from a *package.json* or *bower.json* file.<br>
+**It will also try to understand your package name and current version from one of the followings:

+- package.json
+- bower.json
+- package.js

-If you don't have *package.json* or *bower.json* in your project, then you will need to update *.versionFilesList.json* manually with these informations.**
+If you don't have any of these in your project, then you will need to update *.versionFilesList.json* manually with these informations.**

 ### File types